alpha-davidson/TensorBNN/docs/RegressionExample.md

 # Regression Example
-Here, I will present an example of using `TensorBNN` to train a very basic regression problem.
+Here, I will present an example of using `tensorBNN` to train a very basic regression problem.
 It will also highlight how the BNN represents model uncertainty very well.
 First, we need to import the nescesary packages.
 This is done through the commands
 ## Program Setup
 ```